magfest/reggie-formula/README-development.md

 # Running Unit Tests

 You can run the test suite using `tox`.
+You may need to `pip install tox`.

 # `sep` Commands